When the hit Australia, Todd Winther went into a self-imposed lockdown for 58 days.

 Yet, despite all this, he said a global pandemic isn't as hard as dealing with the challenges he faces each and every day.

-"People talk about the government controls in terms of what they can and can't do, welcome to the world of a person with a disability," he said.
+"People talk about the government controls in terms of what they can and can't do, welcome to the world of a ," he said.

 "Every minute of your day is controlled, you can't control when you go to the toilet, you can't control when somebody gets you out of bed, you can't control when you leave ... disability is not about the impairment, it's about the lack of choice.